tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 but taking the whole character as one unit.
 When you see a new kanji, it will look like *something* to you.
-When you encounter that character again, you instantly recognize it as the same exact character.
+When you encounter that character again, you will instantly recognize it as the same exact character.

 ## Isolated kanji study